brianlangbecker/MarkLogicMetrics/MarkLogicLogs/README.md

    ./otelcol --version
    ```

+4. Update the collector.yml file to point to the logfile.log file.

+5. Update the collector.yml file to point to the Honeycomb API key and dataset.

+- Set your HONEYCOMB_API_KEY in the collector.yml file
+- Set your HONEYCOMB_DATASET in the collector.yml file

-4. Start the collector with your configuration:
+6. Start the collector with your configuration:

    ```bash
    ./otelcol --config collector.yml
    ```

-5. Test Logging Output
+7. Test Logging Output
    The following commands will produce logging output for testing purposes:

 ### Single Line Echo: